 Do Termites Eat Hardwood?

 Termites are the second most numerous insects on Earth, and while they do have their important role in the ecological balance, they feed on almost anything that comes in their way, including people’s homes.
 They are known for causing billions of dollars of damage worldwide, and way over 100 million dollars in Australia each year.
 There are more than 2,000 known species of termites, and only a few of them are pests.
-Most are living far away from men inhabited areas, while others are a part of it.
-A colony includes workers, soldiers, and reproductives, each one with its own role.
+Most are living far away from human inhabited areas, while others are a part of it.
+A colony includes workers, soldiers, and reproducers, each one with its own role.
 In this article you will find out the answer to the question: do termites eat hardwood?

 The workers are building and maintaining the structure of the nest, while also taking care of eggs, soldiers, and nymphs.
 The soldiers are similar, but they have bigger heads and stronger jaws.
 They can’t feed themselves and they are fed by the workers.

-No matter the category of termites and their role in the colony, they all feed with cellulose.
+No matter the category of termites and their role in the colony, they all feed on cellulose.
 This can be found in various types of wood, as well as in paper, cardboard and other items around the house.
 They can feed 24/7, and even if they slow down a bit in the winter, they are still active.

 They can feed on just about any wooden item inside or around your home.
 They might start with the frames of the doors and windows and then continue with the beams in the ceiling and landings too.
 Boxes on the floor and documents found on shelves may be attacked as well.
 Along their way, they will even destroy electrical wires and various cables.